fabiommendes/craftinginterpreters/book/statements-and-state.md

 1. An **expression statement** lets you place an expression where a statement is expected.
 They exist to evaluate expressions that have side effects.
-You may not notice them, but you use them all the time in <span name="expr-stmt">C</span>, Java, and other languages.
+You may not notice them, but you use them all the time in <span name="expr-stmt">C</span>, Python, Java, and other languages.
 Any time you see a function or method call followed by a `;`, you're looking at an expression statement.

     <aside name="expr-stmt">

     Pascal is an outlier.
-It distinguishes between *procedures* and *functions*.
+It distinguishes between _procedures_ and _functions_.
     Functions return values, but procedures cannot.
 There is a statement form for calling a procedure, but functions can only be called where an expression is expected.
 There are no expression statements in Pascal.